notnil/fenify-3D/README.md

 ### Model

-Pytorch, TorchVision, and Pytorch Lightning were the frameworks used to train the model.
-The model consisted of a EfficientNetV2_S image decoder and a linear output layer consisting of 819 outputs grouping sixty four squares with thirteen possible outputs.
-The forward function reshapes the output head into 64x13 outputs and then performs softmax on the piece dimension yielding predictions for the entire board.

-The EfficientNet series including EfficientNet_B4 and EfficientNetV2_S were the only model architectures that converged to an accurate result.
-Popular model architectures such as Resnet50 never reached a high enough accuracy to be useful.
+The frameworks utilized for training the model were Pytorch, TorchVision, and Pytorch Lightning.
+The architecture of the model centered around an EfficientNetV2_S as the image decoder, coupled with a linear output layer that features 819 nodes.
+This design allows for the grouping of the chessboard's sixty-four squares, with each square having thirteen potential outputs corresponding to different pieces or lack thereof.

+Within the model's forward function, the linear layer's output is reshaped into a 64x13 matrix.
+Following this, a softmax function is applied along the piece dimension, which effectively yields the probability distributions for piece predictions across the entire chessboard.

+Notably, only the EfficientNet series, including EfficientNet_B4 and EfficientNetV2_S, successfully achieved convergence and produced results with substantial accuracy.
+Contrarily, other renowned architectures like Resnet50 did not attain an accuracy level sufficient for practical application in this context.

 ```python
 class Model(pl.LightningModule):